tom-90/RROx/index.md

 ## Frequently Asked Questions

-- **Attaching fails**: When attaching fails, make sure that the game is running and that you have added an exception to your antivirus as indicated in the antivirus warning.
-If attaching still fails after adding the exception, you could try to reinstall RROx by running the downloaded setup file again.
-Your antivirus might have removed necessary files before you added the exception, and reinstalling will make sure these files are recreated.
+- **Attaching fails**: If attaching fails and RROx displays an error code, please follow the troubleshooting steps for the correspondign error code [here](./error-codes.md).
+- **Minimap not visible**: Please make sure that the game is not running in `Native Fullscreen`-mode.
+Please switch to any other mode to get the minimap to work.
+- **Attaching works, but the map stays empty**: Please make sure that you are **not** running RROx as administrator.

 ## Support